We felt it was time to sit down and share our story of parental alienation, from it’s inception:

 Our alienating parent was back the next day.
 We had already changed the password, but that didn’t stop her from trying to access Private Family Photos and Family Pool Time photos, which are also password protected.

-March 2015 found three generations of our family, standing on the shores of the Galway Bay in Ireland and saying a few special words as we scattered some of the remains of my father-in-law.
+March 2015 found three generations of our family, standing on the shores of the Galway Bay in Ireland and saying a few special words as we scattered some of the remains of my husband’s step-father.
 My in-laws loved their grandchildren, just as their son loves his grandchildren.
 They — like their son — were victims of parental alienation.
 They learned, without notice, that they would no longer be babysitting their grandchildren (because the alienating parent was angry at their son, father of the children) and went from seeing the grandchildren on an almost daily basis, to only seeing them occasionally.
 At one time, they went months without any contact at all with the grandchildren they dearly loved, and with whom they had previously had an extremely close relationship.
 My father-in-law received a letter from our alienating parent’s attorney, accusing him of spying on her and instructing him to limit his visit to her trailer.
 He was also blamed — by the alienating parent — when one of the grandchildren’s bicycle tires were slashed.

 May 2015: Our alienating parent posted her opinion of Parental Alienation on her Facebook page.
 This particular post, she chose to make public ….. for obvious reasons.
 Her two daughters and son-in-law immediately agreed with her observations: